Patient Privacy Policies (HIPAA)

 To request confidential communications, you must make your request in writing to the appropriate Main Line Health office or department.
 We will accommodate reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to Revoke Your Authorization.
-You may revoke your authorization for us to use and disclose your PHI at any time by submitting a request in writing to the appropriate office or department.
+You may revoke an authorization for us to use and disclose your PHI at any time, except to the extent we have already relied upon it, by submitting a request in writing to the appropriate office or department.

 VII.
 Links and Interfaces to Third-Party Products and Services